LeetLLM

 Extraction, Verification, LLM Response, and Extract Claims.

 This creates a retrieval-backed verification loop: extract claims, fetch evidence, and score entailment against retrieved passages.
-It costs additional retrieval and model work, so reserve it for cases such as refund eligibility explanations, delivery-dispute decisions, or sampled audits.
+It costs additional retrieval and model work, so reserve it for cases such as deployment-policy explanations, incident-severity decisions, or sampled audits.

 Moving rules out of the code